Where Hegel Screwed Up

 This is a very elementary summary of some of Hegel's more important and serious logical blunders, which has been written for novices, not experts.

-Two more detailed and technical analyses of Hegel's errors can be found here and here; the latter's political implications are outlined here.
+Four much more detailed and technical analyses of Hegel's errors can be found here, here, here and here; their disastrous political implications are explored here.

-and from a linguistic dodge invented in the Middle Ages.
+logic, and (2) A linguistic dodge invented in the Middle Ages.

 First of all, Hegel thought that certain sentences contained an in-built contradiction.

-If we use Lenin's example, we can see where this idea came from, and thus where it goes astray:
+If we use Lenin's example, we can see where this idea came from, and hence where it goes astray:

 J1: John is a man.